samrat-shrestha/-spotify-media-library-management-system/README.md

 - Updates the playlist weekly with your current top tracks
 - Clears previous tracks before adding new ones to prevent duplicates
 - Secure authentication using Spotify OAuth
+- Generated similar songs based on your top tracks list.

 ## Environment Variables